sleibrock/mandelpp/README.md

 # Mandelbrot and Julia Set Generators

+## Archival Notice

+Due to low activity on this project for years, I will be archiving this project to a read-only state.
+I don't currently write a whole lot of C++, having moved onto Rust and Zig, but by preserving it I hope there is some left to be learned from the remaining code.

 `mandelpp` is a project aimed at creating high-quality Mandelbrot and Julia set images.
 It is currently written in C++.

 Things `mandelpp` does: